kartikjain-42/FileGen/README.md

 ### 🧰 What It Does:

+* Verifies Python and `uv` availability.
-* Checks for Python and `uv`, installs `uv` if missing.
+* Installs `uv` if missing.
-* Sets up a virtual environment via `uv`.
+* Sets up a virtual environment using `uv`.
 * Installs dependencies from `pyproject.toml`.
-* Generates a default `config.json` via `setup_config.py`.
+* Generates a default `config.json`.
-* Launches the MCP server.
+* Launches the server.

 ---

 ## 🧩 Configuration

-A `config.json` file will be automatically generated when you run the script.
+A `config.json` file is auto-generated when you run the setup script.

-To manually integrate with your agent system, ensure the `cwd` field points to the correct project path.
+To manually integrate with your agent system, ensure the `cwd` field points to the correct project directory.

-💡 Tip: Include the project path in your prompt to the LLM so it knows where to create files.
+💡 **Tip:** Include the project path in your LLM prompt so it knows where to write files.

-Example:
+### Example:

 ```json
 {